 The annual depreciation charge for tangible assets is sensitive to changes in the estimated useful economic lives and residual values of the assets.
 The useful economic lives and residual values are reassessed annually.
-They are amended when necessary to reflect current estimates based on technological advancement, future investments, economic utilisation and the physical condition of the assets.
-See note 11 for the carrying value of the property, plant and equipment and note 1.5 for the useful economic lives for each class of assets,
+They are amended when necessary to reflect current estimates, based on technological advancement, future investments, economic utilisation and the physical conditions of the assets.
+See note 12 for the carrying useful economic lives of each class of assets.